gurkirat0921/coding-samurai/README.md

 Used two datasets here i.e. Sample - Superstore and Sales_Target.

 Sample - Superstore which covers Orders data from 2014 - 2017
-You can directly see the dashboard on Tableau Public Server. https://public.tableau.com/app/profile/aishwarya.laxmi.veeramalla/viz/SalesPerformanceAnalysis_16305177702550/Dashboard